-The construction of the photovoltaic farm includes the construction of an exit from a public road and the construction of an internal road to access the transformer station.
+The construction of the photovoltaic farms includes the construction of exits from a public road and the construction of internal roads to access the transformer stations.
 The completion of these facilities will not cause a traffic safety hazard on the trans-European road network.